GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 An interface for querying, modifying and exchanging features or values in a database and retrieving features for use.

 {#wrs}
-## World Reference System
+## Worldwide Reference System

-A global indexing scheme designed for the Landsat Program.
-It is based on nominal scene centres defined by path and row coordinates.
+Landsat scenes are arranged into a worldwide grid called the World Reference System (WRS) which uses 'path' and 'row' numbers to identify the location of each scene.
+It is a global indexing scheme based on nominal scene centres.

-For more information, see [NASA: World Reference System](https://landsat.gsfc.nasa.gov/about/the-worldwide-reference-system/).
+Learn more about the [Worldwide Reference System from NASA](https://landsat.gsfc.nasa.gov/about/the-worldwide-reference-system/).

 {#xarray}
 ## xarray